Mathematics

 Here at Rode Heath Primary School, we embrace a Mastery Curriculum approach to our mathematics teaching.
 This means spending greater time going into depth in particular areas/concepts as opposed to quickly moving through the curriculum and the year group objectives.

-We have high expectations that all children will achieve and to do this, we believe that all children should be given the opportunity to explore, pattern find, become fluent, reason and problem solve and that there should be carefully crafted questions and activities and a wide range of manipulatives at hand for each child to accomplish this.
+We have high expectations that all children will achieve, and to do this, we believe that all children should be given the opportunity to explore, pattern find, become fluent, reason and problem solve and that there should be carefully crafted questions and activities and a wide range of manipulatives at hand for each child to accomplish this.

 We strive to ensure that the whole class moves through content at the same pace and when we differentiate, it is through depth rather than acceleration; everyone is given time to think deeply about the maths and we strive to develop a positive attitude in order to build self-confidence, resilience and a sense of achievement.
+The school’s values of: teamwork, fairness, resilience and curiosity are embedded in all that we do.

 Implementation